The Time Is Right to Become a Doctor

 PROFESSIONAL DEVELOPENT COMPETENCIES

-DACMCP graduates can access, evaluate, and apply the latest research information in their practice.
+Graduates can access, evaluate, and apply the latest research information in their practice.
 They demonstrate the ability to self-assess and make changes to continuously improve professional and clinical outcomes.

-The online Doctor of Acupuncture and Chinese Medicine Completion Program (DACMCP) allows a graduate of a master’s level acupuncture program to complete their doctoral-level degree online.
+The online Doctorate of Acupuncture and Chinese Medicine Completion Program (DACMCP) allows a graduate of a master’s level acupuncture program to complete their doctoral-level degree online.
 The program provides knowledge beyond the professional master’s degree and is considered a post-graduate program in acupuncture and Chinese medicine.
 The online doctoral program format allows students to complete their coursework while maintaining their practice and creating an environment in which students can immediately apply the knowledge and skills to patient care.
 The classes are didactic, or based on clinical analysis and mentorship, making online instruction suitable for deepening and extending practitioner knowledge.

 The DACMCP program completes a DACM degree for a master’s level graduate and confers the DACM degree.
 Building on the master’s degree, required for entry, the courses in the DACMCP degree teach the same doctoral-level competencies earned from an entry-level DACM.